-- Adhere to our Code, explaining the standards for doing business with us. - Comply with all applicable laws including the Act and relevant contractual terms. - Be aware of and seek to deliver continuous improvement in line with the UN Global Compact Ten Principles. - Provide full and timely cooperation with reasonable requests for information, to determine the supplier's compliance with the Code.
+- Adhere to our Code, explaining the standards for doing business with us. - Comply with all applicable laws including the Act and relevant contractual terms. - Seek continuous improvement in alignment with the UN Global Compact Ten Principles. - Provide full and timely cooperation with reasonable requests for information, to determine the supplier's compliance with the Code.

-We require new suppliers (and existing suppliers entering into new contracts) to sign up to our Code (or have materially similar codes of their own), to verify that their working practices align with our values.
+We require new suppliers to sign up to our Code (or have materially similar codes of their own), to verify that their working practices align with our values.
 They are required to communicate the Code principles down the supply chain to supplier subcontractors and other business partners involved in supplying products and services to BMT.